-(A) in the case of nomination for President or Vice President of the United States, no sooner than the fourth Monday in April and not later than 5:00 p.m. on the August 1 preceding the presidential general election;
+(A) in the case of nomination for President or Vice President of the United States, not earlier than the fourth Monday in April and not later than 5:00 p.m. on the August 1 preceding the presidential general election;

-(C) in the case of any other independent candidate, no sooner than the fourth Monday in April and not later than 5:00 p.m. on the Thursday preceding the primary election prescribed by section 2351 of this chapter, and not later than 5:00 p.m. of the third day prior to the day of a special primary election.
+(C) in the case of any other independent candidate, not earlier than the fourth Monday in April and not later than 5:00 p.m. on the Thursday preceding the primary election prescribed by section 2351 of this chapter, and not later than 5:00 p.m. of the third day prior to the day of a special primary election.

-(2) No public official receiving nominations shall accept a petition unless a completed and signed consent form is filed at the same time.
+(2) A public official receiving nominations shall not accept a petition unless a completed and signed consent form is filed at the same time.

 (3) A statement of nomination shall apply only to the election cycle in which the statement of nomination is filed.

 (e) The Secretary of State shall prescribe and furnish forms for a statement of nomination.